FAQ

 No, it's forbidden to ride outside opening hours.

-Depending on the season and temperature, the winter season generally begins around December 1 and ends around April 30.
-The summer season can start around May 15 and end around October 30.
-Follow us on Facebook for up-to-date conditions
+Starting in Summer 2027 Taking seasons and temperature into account, the winter season generally begins around December 1st and ends around April 30th.
+As for the summer season, it can begin around May 15th and end around October 30th.
+Follow us on Facebook for updated conditions.

 At any time, you can visit our Facebook page and our web page to find out about trail conditions.
 In between seasons, follow our Facebook page religiously for the latest relevant information.
 Trail conditions are visible in real time at the top of our home page, represented by green (open) and red (closed) dots.
 We usually update our conditions around 8:00 a.m., after a general tour.